The easiest way to install Nix is to run the following command:

 user IDs 30001 and 30032, and a group with the group ID 30000.
 You

-should run this under your usual user account, not as root.
+can run this under your usual user account or root.
 The script

 sudo as needed.